ChristianCastillejo/responsive-Beatles-player/Readme.md

+Hi!

-Hi! this is a very basic website using HTML, JavaScript and CSS.
+This is a cool responsive Beatles player build using HTML, JavaScript, CSS and Spotify iframe.

-Upload to Gitlab Pages by a simple `.gitlab-ci.yml` file.
+You can see it live here: https://chriscastillejo.gitlab.io/responsive-beatles-player.